flectra-hq/flectra/doc/reference/cmdline.rst

 Cloc
 ====

-.. program:: odoo-bin cloc
+.. program:: flectra-bin cloc

-Odoo Cloc is a tool to count the number of relevant lines written in Python, Javascript or XML.
+Flectra Cloc is a tool to count the number of relevant lines written in Python, Javascript or XML.
 This can be used as a rough metric for pricing maintenance of extra modules.